Registration is currently open for out KS3 Learning Days for Year 7 and 8, please click below for more information.

 Teacher Support Sessions in Your School:

-Because we understand that attending a conference or summer school might not always be possible, The Head of Access, Hannah Rolley, also runs Teacher Support Sessions at at variety of different times in our link schools throughout the year (see dates here).
+Because we understand that attending a conference or summer school might not always be possible, the Head of Access, Hannah Rolley, and the Teacher Engagement Officer, Richard Petty also run Teacher Support Sessions at a variety of different times in our link schools throughout the year (see dates here).
 In these sessions, we aim to provide up to date information and guidance relating to the Oxford application process and the purpose of each stage, for example the admissions tests and interviews.
 We offer guidance to teachers and other professionals about how they can best support their pupils in all higher education applications, as well as those who may have the potential to apply to Oxford.
 We also offer guidance relating to enrichment activities, that could help develop the skills and raising of attainment needed and associated with making a competitive application to university.
 We particularly welcome invitations from schools and teachers who have little experience of the University of Oxford or low pupil progression to the Russell Group or higher education in general.
 An example of what a teacher session might look like:

 - The Oxford application process.